buzzlawless/live-import-for-ynab/README.md

 After a quick one-time setup, any credit card transaction will automatically appear in YNAB mere seconds after the purchase.

-I’ve only programmed support for Chase and Discover credit cards for now but the YNAB developer community and I can add support for other cards to this open-source project.
-Automatically importing debit card transactions, ATM withdrawals and deposits, bank transfers, and direct deposits are all possible and support for these can be added in the future!

 # Demo Video

 Click the image to watch a demo purchase!